 After surgery, your surgeon will give you guidelines to follow.
 Common post-operative guidelines following laparoscopy include the following:

-- You will need someone to drive you home after you are released as the anesthesia may make you feel groggy and tired.
+- Someone must drive you home after you are released because the anesthesia may make you feel groggy and tired.

 - Do not remove the dressings over the incisions for the first two days and keep the area clean and dry.
 No showering or bathing during this time.
 The incisions usually heal in about 5 days.